olin/studentgovernment/student_government_bylaws.md

 3. the Director and Assistant Director of Clubs and Organizations
 4. the Director and Assistant Director of Service

-The Chair and Vice Chair of the Honor Board meet separately to conduct an audit of the Honor Board's operations.
+The Chair and Vice Chair of the Honor Board, along with a designee approved by CORe, meet separately to conduct an audit of the Honor Board's operations.
 Following the review, the Honor Board representatives summarize their findings in a joint report on the state of the Student Government.

 #### Section 3.
 Discrepancy Resolution.